Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Algorithmic Framework

 {In particular, given that $\nu_{e-1}(s_i,a_i)$ is the maximum number of quantum experiments we can perform in Eq. \eqref{eq: p tilde formula}, we set

-for some $c \in \mathbb{R}$ such that the term $cn\log^{1/2}(n\sqrt{S})$ is greater than the number of quantum experiments needed for performing Eq. \eqref{eq: p tilde formula}, which is $\mathcal{O}\Big(n \log^{1/2}(n\sqrt{S}) \Big)$.
-In addition, since $\mathbb{E}[||P_e(\cdot|s_i,a_i)||_2] \leq 1$, we set $L_2 = 1.$} Different from the works in classical approaches based on \cite{jaksch2010near}, our algorithm utilizes each quantum sample only once for estimating all $\hat{P}_e$ throughout the entire process.
+for $c \in \mathbb{R}$ satisfying $cn\log^{1/2}(n\sqrt{S}) \geq f(n,S) \;\forall n$ where $f(n, S)$ is defined in Lemma \ref{lem: SubGau}.
+Such choice of $c$ would allow $\nu_e(s,a)$ samples to be used for analysis of our proposed algorithm.
+Note that the choice of $c$ is achievable because $cn\log^{1/2}(n\sqrt{S})$ and $f(n,S)$ are the same order.
+Since $\mathbb{E}[||P_e(\cdot|s_i,a_i)||_2] \leq 1$, we set $L_2 = 1.$} Different from the works in classical approaches based on \cite{jaksch2010near}, our algorithm utilizes each quantum sample only once for estimating all $\hat{P}_e$ throughout the entire process.
 This strategy fits with our quantum framework since quantum samples would collapse once being measured.
 In Appendix A, we show that Eq. \eqref{eq: optimistic opt 0} is a convex optimization problem, therefore standard optimization solvers can be employed to solve it.
 Finally, the agent's policy at the start of epoch $e$ is given by: